 A lot of CIOs have realized that culture can be an accelerator of digital transformation and that they have the means to reinforce a desired culture through their technology choices.
 A partnership with the CHRO is the perfect way to align technology selections and design processes to shape the desired work behaviors.”—Elise Olding, Research Vice President at Gartner

 The open communication generated by an effective employee communication app will go a long way toward helping organizations create and sustain mutually agreed cultural values.

 Employee communication apps can help to build a stimulating, dialogue-driven environment that benefits everyone, from remote or frontline workers to C-suite executives.

 Apps can flatten organizational hierarchies and create natural opportunities for workers to share the positive (and negative) aspects of their culture.
 And they ideally generate a cycle of meaningful, motivating conversations and actionable feedback.

 Such consistent, ongoing, multidirectional communication that can reach all employees is the best way to establish a positive workplace culture.

 2. Employee Communication Apps Foster Engagement

-First the good news: the percentage of "engaged" workers in the US involved in, enthusiastic about, and committed to their work and workplace is at an all-time high.
+First the good news: the percentage of "engaged" workers in the U.S. involved in, enthusiastic about, and committed to their work and workplace is close to its all-time high.

-The bad news is that that “high” is a mere 34%.
+The bad news is that that “high” was a mere 34%.

 So, how can employee communication apps help?